 (e) a proposed inspection plan

 Prepare a plant-specific action matrix as an attachment to the PPS.
 The plant-specific action matrix should show the timeline and consideration of PIs and inspection findings in the assessment program and display the quarterly status of safety-significant inspection findings and PIs and the associated Action Matrix column over a sufficient timeline.
-The plant-specific action matrix does not need to be included in a PPS that is developed only for the purpose of discussing a .
+The plant-specific action matrix does not need to be included in a PPS that is developed only for the purpose of discussing a CCI.

 4. Consider operating experience insights.
 Additional guidance is provided in IMC 2523, “NRC Application of Operating Experience in the Reactor Oversight Process.”